 What does it cost?

 Free- we do not charge our guests to eat with us.
 However, we have many individuals in the community who come in to enjoy our meals, but they leave a donation on their way out.

 Our primary focus is providing hot nutritious meals to those in need, but we also provide to-go-bags on Friday’s, opportunities for groups and churches to handout bag lunches on Saturday, frozen meals, and each day guests can take home breads and pastries provided from area grocery stores and restaurants.
 We also hold health and financial seminars, play bingo twice a month, offer blood pressure readings, and free flu shots when available.
 Guests also have the opportunity for free shampoos and haircuts with local cosmetologist.

-We provide weekend food bags for more than 1200 students throughout thirty four school sites in Catawba County.
+We provide weekend food bags for more than 1200 students throughout thirty four school sites in Catawba County through the Backpack Program.

 What is your inclement weather policy?

 In the case of inclement weather, please contact us at 828-464-0355 to see if we are operating on regular schedule.
 Our automated voice-mail will be updated with any changes or closures by 8 a.m.